 My dad has been a gardener since… forever.
 He’s read hundreds of books on how to compost, and garden organically and also (it seemed) how to get your kids to do a lot of the work for free. #genius Meanwhile, I mostly learn from trial and error or Googling.

-It had to be turned manually and regularly, so that we could add uneaten food and various decaying matter to make our garden and vegetables even better.
-That childhood home is no longer standing, but I bet that concrete composter contraption is still there.
-I think we were supposed to become super-humans from the food, but we are just regular people.
+My dad spent weeks (after reading up on composting regular household waste into the best dirt imaginable) building a huge intricate compost system.
+IT WAS HUGE.
+It had to be turned manually and often, so that we could add uneaten food and various decaying matter to make our garden and vegetables even better.
+That childhood home is no longer standing, but I bet that concrete composter is still there.
+I think we were supposed to become super-humans from the food, but we are just standard humans.

 These days, you can just get a drum-sized pre-fab composter at the local hardware store that’s easy-to-use and turns with a nifty handle and I’ve even got a countertop composter for the winter months!
 I bet even dad has a regular old pre-fab composter now.
 I’ll have to ask him.